osbuild/osbuild-composer/test/README.md

 - `OS_DOMAIN_NAME`

+### Setting up VMware vCenter upload tests

+The following environment variables are required

+- `GOVMOMI_URL` - vCenter hostname
+- `GOVMOMI_USERNAME`
+- `GOVMOMI_PASSWORD`
+- `GOVMOMI_DATACENTER`
+- `GOVMOMI_CLUSTER`
+- `GOVMOMI_NETWORK`
+- `GOVMOMI_DATASTORE`
+- `GOVMOMI_FOLDER`
+- `GOVMOMI_INSECURE` - value of 1 will skip checking SSL certificates

+**WARNING:** when configuring the credentials for Schutzbot we've experienced an issue where the first line in the credentials file gets lost resulting in incomplete credentials.
+The work-around is to define a dummy ENV variable on the first line!

 ## Notes on asserts and comparing expected values

 When comparing for expected values in test functions you should use the